Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and Renewable Uncertainty: Case Study

-The SCC method (black) fails to meet reliability requirements in all tests.
-More than half of its reliability outcomes are below the set requirements (i.e. dash lines in Fig. 8) and the average daily reliability are also far lower than requirements (Table 3).
-On the contrary, JCC using \textit{Bonferroni Approximation} (baseline, orange) gives an overly-conservative solution.
+The SCC method fails to meet reliability requirements in all tests.
+More than half of its reliability outcomes are below the set requirements (i.e. black dash lines in Fig. 8) and the average daily reliability is also far lower than requirements (Table III).
+In contrast, JCC with the \textit{Bonferroni Approximation} gives an overly-conservative solution.
 In cases except (g) and (h), the majority of daily reliability outcomes are exactly or nearly 100\%.
-That makes its average reliability outcomes are highest and above the set requirements in all cases.
-The proposed algorithm (green) can decide the optimal trade-off between the system reliability and operation cost.
-In each test, more than half of its daily reliability meets the requirements (i.e. the median of the boxplot is all above the reliability threshold), and its average reliability values in six of nine cases are closest to the set reliability levels.
-In cases (g), (h) and (i), the underlying uncertainty distribution assumption is based on the unimodal \& symmetrical set.
-It is the smallest set among all three sets and can not fully incorporate true distribution in all cases.
-The reliability performance of the proposed algorithm thus gets affected and the average value is below the requirement.
+This makes its average reliability outcomes are highest and above the set requirements in all cases.
+The proposed algorithm can decide the optimal trade-off between the system reliability and operation cost.
+In each test, more than half of its daily reliability meets the requirements (i.e. the median of the box plot is all above the reliability threshold), and its average reliability values in six of nine cases are closest to the set reliability levels.
+In cases (g), (h) and (i), the underlying uncertainty distribution assumption is based on the unimodal \& symmetrical set, which is the smallest set among all three.
+The set can not fully incorporate all true distributions and impacts the reliability performance.
+The average values are below the reliability requirements.

 For three ambiguity sets, the rank based on the system reliability from the highest to the lowest is symmetric, unimodal and unimodal \& symmetric sets respectively.
 This result is aligned with the operation cost (Fig. \ref{summary}).
-When the set gets more constrained, it gives a less reliable solution and a lower operation cost, and vice versa.
-In our case, the unimodal \& symmetric set is overly-constrained to describe the true distribution of forecast errors.
+When the set gets more constrained, the solution becomes less reliable and the operation cost becomes lower, and vice versa.
+In our case, the unimodal \& symmetric set is overly-constrained to describe the true distribution of solar forecast errors.
 However, even using the other two sets, there are a few discrete outliers in particular days which are costly to address, unless using an ambiguity set including all possible distributions.
 A feasible method for system operators could be to predict those particular days using the multi-year data and prepare the extra storage for those times.